ivangag/sm-gae-spring/README.md

 ## What to Pay Attention to

-In this version of the VideoSvc application, we have built on top of Google AppEngine, JDO, and Maven.
+In this version of the application, we have built on top of Google AppEngine, JDO, and Maven.

 1. The Repositories are being manually implemented on top of JDOCrudRepository rather